Welcome to the Hurford family web site. Before we go any further, let's tell you a little about ourselves:

 First of all, there's Pete.
 He's the computer-savvy one, so he gets to go first!
 Pete is 51, and moved to the area in 1997, having moved

-around the UK a bit, and after a spell living in the USA.
+around the UK a bit, and after a spell living/working in the USA.
 Here's a picture (2013):

 Pete actually spent his whole working life in the IT industry, eventually running a consultancy which designed systems

-he's walking quite well now - although he's still not driving, and is still trying to get
+has improved - he's walking quite well now - although he's still not driving.
+With a view initially to resharpen his

-.
-Because strokes usually reduce a person's stamina and their mobility, stroke survivors tend to lead a more
+usually reduce a person's stamina and their mobility, stroke survivors tend to lead a more sedentary lifestyle,

 As you might guess from the photo (and from the career change), Pete was once an avid cyclist, and much of his spare time was spent

-on his bike somewhere in Europe - the beauty of living by the coast, either with or without a bike.
-Unfortunately, because the
+on his bike somewhere in western Europe - the beauty of living by the coast is that Europe was readily accessible.
+Unfortunately,

-stroke affected his balance, he's still not back on the bike, but he'll get there.
-Being able to ride again will at least be more
+because the stroke affected his balance, he's still not back on two wheels, but he'll get there.
+Being able to ride again will at least

 Jac's the wife of the family.
 She was born in London, but the family moved to Devon when Jac was a teenager.
 Jac is one of three sisters,